 Just as Corner Brook began as a neighbourhood, Hotel Corner Brook began as a staff residence.
-The Humber House was built in 1925 for the Bowater pulp and paper company and is still a large, three-story, brick-faced structure which overlooks the Bay of Islands and the Corner Brook Pulp and Paper mill.
+The Humber House was built in 1925 for the Bowater pulp and paper company and is still a large, three-story, brick-faced structure that overlooks the Bay of Islands and the Corner Brook Pulp and Paper mill.

 In 1963 the building was sold to Hotel Holdings Ltd. and, after two years of construction, opened as the Westport Inn in 1965.

-Historical significance also comes from the building’s constructors, Armstrong Whitworth & Co Ltd., which was a giant British engineering and manufacturing firm and not only built the town, mill, and power plant, but also manufactured the machinery to equip them.
+Historical significance also comes from the building’s constructors, Armstrong Whitworth & Co Ltd., which was a giant British engineering & manufacturing firm and not only built the town, mill, and power plant, but also manufactured the machinery to equip them.

 Hotel Corner Brook